azhadsyed/housing/README.md

 Codebase for my NYC rent estimator app.
 Accepts an apartment's location, size, and amenities as inputs; outputs a listing price estimate and an ELI5 explanation of how that listing price is calculated.

-Built in Python using Flask/Jinja, Pandas, Pymongo and Scikit-learn, and other community packages.
+Built in Python using Flask/Jinja, Pandas, Pymongo, Scikit-learn, and other community packages.

-## FAQ

-**Is this the same as Rentestimator.com?** Sort of.

-1. Rentestimator.com isn't free after the first 5 searches.
-2. Rentestimator.com doesn't factor in laundry, parking, and pet-status, and hasn't scaled to other features recently
-3. Rentestimator.com uses a k-nearest-neighbors approach, I use a decision-tree approach which is more robust to outliers, allows for learning to transfer between different areas of NYC where eligible, and is robust to interaction effects (for example, in certain areas of NYC are in-unit washers/dryers given more of a premium than in other areas?)

 ## TODO